MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/what-is-dataverse.md

 ## Data workspace

-Makers are able to create and modify Dataverse [tables](/power-apps/maker/data-platform/entity-overview) directly in the design studio by using the [Data workspace](use-data-workspace.md).
+Makers are able to create and modify Dataverse [tables](/power-apps/maker/data-platform/entity-overview) directly in the design studio by using the [data workspace](use-data-workspace.md).

 :::image type="content" source="media/data-workspace/table-designer.png" alt-text="Data workspace table designer.":::